 Opku: Shortening of a Student Union (Opiskelijakunta in Finnish)

 PEPPI: Credit register used in Haaga-Helia, in which students can check grades, amount of credits and update personal info.
+(Also: a Finnish woman’s name)

 Pore ry: Haaga-Helia Haaga campus student association

-POMO: Finnish degree in tourism in Porvoo.
+POMO: The Finnish speaking Degree Programme in tourism in Porvoo.
+(Also: Finnish word for the word boss)

 Representative Council: the ultimate authority in the student union Helga.
 The council consists of 20 members and 10 deputies, who are all elected by the members of the student union.